GothenburgBitFactory/taskserver-setup/PITCHME.md

 +++

-## Server - Interactive or Non-Daemon Server
+## Interactive or Non-Daemon Server

 A daemon server is typically how you would want to run Taskserver, but there may be times when you need to run the server attached to a terminal.
 These two commands are identical: